microsoft/fast/packages/web-components/fast-foundation/src/avatar/avatar.spec.md

 | `fill`    | Accepts a string that defines the `avatar-fill-*` post-fix for custom variable mapping.                | `string`                 |
 | `color`   | Accepts a string that defines the `avatar-color-*` post-fix for custom variable mapping.                    | `string`                |

-Accepts a string that defines the `avatar-color-*` post-fix for custom variable mapping.

 ### Anatomy and Appearance

 *Template*